AdaCore/gnatstudio/docs/release_notes/gui_changes.rst

 Local toolbars
 ~~~~~~~~~~~~~~

+..
+NF-60-LC06-024 GPS: Locations view has a toolbar (2012-12-06)

 A number of views now have a local toolbar.
 They also display their
-configuration settings in a local menu rather than in the :file:`Preferences`
+configuration settings in a local menu rather than in the
-dialog or the contextual menu.
+:guilabel:`Preferences` dialog or the contextual menu.

 .. figure:: locations_toolbar.png
    :class: screenshot